 - It’s difficult to get away from this site being dominated by white men by guitars, and I’m not entirely sure how to fix this.

-- I’m not an accomplished musician, although I know enough enough piano to know where there’s a routine chord sequence or something more creative.
+- I’m not an accomplished musician, although I play enough piano to know where there’s a routine chord sequence or something more creative.
 I also don’t believe that musical virtuosity is a prerequisite to write about music.

 Aphoristic Album Reviews is a hobby website.
 It claims no credit for any images posted on this site unless otherwise noted.
 Images on this blog are copyright to its respectful owners.
 If there is an image appearing on this blog that belongs to you and do not wish for it appear on this site, please E-mail with a link to said image and it will be promptly removed.